Southwest will limit hiring and drop 4 airports after loss. American Airlines posts 1Q loss as well

-Airlines are dealing with higher labor costs and delays in getting new planes from Boeing, which is limiting their ability to add more flights at a time of high demand for travel.
+Boeing is struggling with slower production since a door plug blew out of an Alaska Airlines Max 9 in January, and that is frustrating its airline customers.

+Dallas-based Southwest said that its loss, after excluding special items, was 36 cents per share.
+That was slightly worse than the loss of 34 cents per share that Wall Street expected.

 American said it lost $312 million as labor costs rose 18%, or nearly $600 million.
 The airline said it expects to return to profitability in the second quarter — a busier time for travel — and post earnings between $1.15 and $1.45 per share.
-Analysts expect $1.15 per share, according to FactSet.
+Analysts expect $1.15 per share, according to a FactSet survey.

 The first-quarter loss amounted to 34 cents per share excluding special items, which was worse than the loss of 27 cents per share forecast by analysts.